AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 <a name="heading1p5"></a>
 ## Why Not Use Ordinary Compression?

 One of the most common suggestions for approximating `K(X)` is to simply use an already existing compression algorithm.
 The problem is that most "optimal" compression algorithms such as arithmetic encoding are only optimal up to the Shannon Entropy of the data.
 That is if we assume the data is sampled randomly from a distribution, the best we can do is estimate the shape of this distribution and give shorter encodings appropriately to more likely symbols.
 This is, asymptotically, about the same as counting substring occurrences to reduce redundancy.
 If our data is actually just randomly sampled, then this is great!
 But the real world isn't like this.
-Most real-world data has some noise that can be construed as being sampled from a distribution placed on top of an essentially deterministic computational process.
+Most real-world data can be construed as an essentially deterministic process with some added noise.
 Most compression potential comes from modeling this underlying process, not the noise.

 Consider the sequence;
 ```
 1, 2, 3, 4, ..., 1000
 ```
 This is, obviously, very compressible.
-An optimal (truly optimal, not Shannon-entropy-optimal) compressor would be able to compress this into a program producing this output.
+An optimal (truly optimal, not Shannon entropy-optimal) compressor would be able to compress this into a program producing this output.
 Maybe `Range@1000`, or something even smaller, depending on what language it's using.
 But statistical compression will just try to find repetitive substrings.
 Even if we represent this list in binary and compress, statistical methods won't be able to compress this much better than a truly random string since there are few repetitious patterns.

 There are lots of natural examples of this.
 Compressing the digits of π, compressing the coordinates of regular geometric figures, compressing a list of positions for a simple physical system simulation.
 It's obvious that these can have small algorithmic complexity, that they should be compressible into small programs that generate them, and yet statistical compression methods won't be able to take advantage of this.